34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Opening hours: Open daily, 10am-4.30pm, closed Good Friday and Christmas Day

-9. Take tricky pictures at ArtVo
+10. Take tricky pictures at ArtVo

 Visiting ArtVo

-• Cost: Adults $28, kids 5-15 years $18, kids 0-4 years free; family packages also available; skip the queue and buy tickets online here
+• Cost: Adults $30, kids 5-15 years $20, kids 0-4 years free; family packages also available; skip the queue and buy tickets online here

-• Opening hours: Daily, 10am to 6pm
+• Opening hours: Weekdays 10am to 4pm, weekends 10am to 6pm

-10. Spend a morning at Southbank
+11. Spend a morning at Southbank

-Located south of the Yarra River, Southbank is an area full of cafes and culture.
+Located south of the Yarra River, Southbank is full of cafes and culture.
 As you wander along, you’ll be able to stop and listen to buskers and street performers and have a cool drink overlooking the water at a cool café.
 Basically, Southbank is the ideal destination for a lazy afternoon with kids.

-11. Get sporty at the Australian Sports Museum
+12. Get sporty at the Australian Sports Museum

 Sports fanatics will love checking out the Australian Sports Museum in Melbourne, one of the Melbourne activities for kids that will delight all ages